Gaylor Lakes

 Elevation Gain: 600 feet (180 meters)

 Why hike to the Gaylor Lakes?
 If Yosemite were a high school, the Gaylor Lakes Trail would be the guy who always sat in the back of class and got voted "Who?
-Are you sure he's in our class?" but came back to the reunion a movie director with a starlet on his arm.
-The trail to Gaylor Lakes is one of Yosemite's great overlooked hikes.
+Are you sure he's in our class?" but came back to the reunion a rock star or movie director or - most prestigious of all - the author of a useful and informative hiking website.
+The Gaylor Lakes trail is one of Yosemite's great overlooked hikes.

 Best Time to Visit: Whenever the Tioga Road is open - June through October, most years